Swedenborgianism: Afterlife

+These correspondences to time, space, and substance fill the spiritual world with correspondences to things of the material world.
+In heaven there are landscapes and cities appearing like those of earth, and in hell the landscape appears cavernous and filthy.
+The presence of the lord appears like a sun above in heaven, its light and heat are truth and goodness, while hell is dark and cold.
+There are heavenly delights and acts of service to the neighbor, and hellish delights which bring about only suffering.
+The soul is given a new mind and body, or "a human form that is visible in the spiritual world [... where] Our spirit enjoys the abilities to see, hear, speak, and have sensations just as it did in this world, and is endowed every faculty of thinking, willing, and doing...".

 Origin of the soul

 New Church adherents believe that the soul is the recipient of life from God, and the body is its clothing.
 The beginning of life (the soul) comes from the seed of the father, and the external body comes from the mother.
 Since most Christians believe that Jesus was born of a virgin by the Holy Spirit, his soul was God itself and he always preexisted as Jehovah.
 Since souls originate from the seed of the father, New Church adherents do not believe in reincarnation.

 Spirits and angels, through whom one approaches heaven or hell (depending on one's actions), are associated with a person during their life.
-Although communication between spirits and humans does not generally occur, it was more widespread in ancient times.
-Angels and spirits retain their memories and, in a mental state where communication is open, a person may experience a spirit's memory as if it were their own.
+Although direct communication between spirits and humans does not generally occur, it was more widespread in ancient times.
+Angels and spirits retain their memories from earthly and heavenly life (their earthly mental faculties of memory replaced with corresponding spiritual ones) and, in a mental state where communication is open, a person may experience a spirit's memory as if it were their own.
 This mental state (which may be achieved under hypnosis) resembles past life regression and was how some ancients came to believe in the preexistence of souls and reincarnation.
 However, the New Church does not consider this to be true, instead believing that one lives only once, and how one lives this life determines one's eternal destiny.
-At death, the soul sheds the physical body and becomes aware of the spiritual society with which one's soul was associated.
+At death, the soul sheds the physical body, is born into a spiritual mind and body, and becomes aware of the spiritual society with which one's soul was associated.